North Rim of the Grand Canyon Must See Spots & Things to Do

 The trail is 0.5 miles round-trip with a few steep spots and drop-offs.
 It includes some stairs and has a few narrow, exposed areas.
 Regardless, the trail is paved and is still a great hike for kids.

-• North Kaibab Trail & Roaring Springs
+North Kaibab Trial & Roaring Springs

 Roaring Springs is a rushing cascade of water flowing down the canyon walls into the Colorado River below.
 The only way to see it is an arduous hike down the North Kaibab Trail.